Samuelomondi/TradeAlertsPro/README.md

     npm run dev
     ```

 The application will be available at [http://localhost:9002](http://localhost:9002).
+When you first open the app, you will be prompted to enter your API keys.

 ## How It Works